Ernest606/Silent-Face-Anti-Spoofing/README.md

 THIS PROJECT IS MODIFIED VERSION OF THIS GITHUB REPOSITORY: https://github.com/minivision-ai/Silent-Face-Anti-Spoofing

 To get to work on linux:
+Update your package lists:
     ```bash
     sudo apt-get update
     ```
+Install the necessary dependencies:
     ```bash
     sudo apt-get install -y libgl1
     ```